Header Banner

 For high ceilings: High ceilings allow for longer, sleeker artworks or mirrors, while floor-to-ceiling bookshelves are popular design elements for these spaces.
 The challenge is creating visual continuity that draws the eye upward without making the fireplace look small by comparison.
 Vertical shiplap can elongate the wall and make ceilings feel taller while maintaining proper scale.

-For TV integration: You'll need to choose wall art intelligently for mounted fireplace wall ideas.
-The goal is creating a cohesive media wall rather than having competing focal points.
-I've found success with built-in solutions—one designer used IKEA IVAR cabinetry with added shelving and a fireplace surround to make everything look built-in and properly scaled.
+For TV integration: For TV integration, it's important to choose wall art thoughtfully when working with a mounted fireplace setup.
+The aim is to create a cohesive media wall rather than competing focal points.
+Built-in solutions often work well—for example, combining modular cabinetry with added shelving and a fireplace surround can make the entire wall look integrated and properly scaled.

 For small spaces: A fireplace can anchor any sitting area regardless of size.
 Sometimes less really is more—focus on clean lines and minimal styling rather than competing elements.
 The key is choosing elements that complement rather than fight for attention.